AbhinavShukla2020/LLM-Text-Redaction-and-Management-Tool/README.md

 ## Features

-- Side-by-side diff view of original and redacted text
+- Side-by-side diff view of original and redacted text(from diff2html)
 - Selective redaction with checkboxes
 - File selection dropdown for each diff view
-- Individual and bulk save options
+- Individual and bulk download options
 - Full text display modal
 - Copy to clipboard and download functionality
-- Server-side file saving and management
+- Server-side file saving

 ## Setup and Running